audreyper/tea-cozy-my-version/README.md

 This was a practice project from the Full Stack program at Codeacademy.

-I built my own version of the website including responsiveness and better UI/UX design.
+I didn't follow all of the instructions about the spec provided.
+I rather built my own version of the website including responsiveness and better UI/UX design.